t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 device model, preferably with a prospect of remaining compliant with the specification as it evolves.

-Various SDOs have different approaches to defintion of new models.
+Various SDOs have different approaches to definition of new models.
 Some simply wait until agreeing on things types to be defined in future iterations.
 Others encourage crowd-sourcing of new models, where expert groups or individual companies propose new models, often after implementing and proving them in